 And that is to provide the end-user with enough functionality for basic lead prospecting or outreach for link-building campaigns.

-What if you already have a ton of data stored in Sheets or simply want to work directly from Sheets because it’s part of your existing CRM workflow/outreach process?
+What if you already have a ton of data stored in Google Sheets or simply want to work directly from Google Sheets because it’s part of your existing CRM workflow/outreach process?

 Hunter has an addon for Google Sheets to cover this.

 It allows you to search by Domain and then creates a new spreadsheet with all the email data it finds.